Let’s pretend the Fed announces they will raise interest rates.

 This causes the euro to strengthen and slows down the descent of your EUR/USD trade.

-The EUR/JPY cross buying acts a “parachute” and this is why EUR/USD didn’t move as much or as fast as the USD/JPY.
+The EUR/JPY cross buying acts as a “parachute” and this is why EUR/USD didn’t move as much or as fast as the USD/JPY.

 So even if you only trade the major currencies, cross-currency pairs still have an effect on your trades!